MiltonGreat/Credit-Risk-Modelling/README.md

 **What I Did in the Project:**

-- **Probability of Default (PD):** Used this dataset to build a binary classification model (good/bad credit) based on various features like credit utilization, monthly income, and loan amount.
+- **Probability of Default:** Used this dataset to build a binary classification model (good/bad credit) based on various features like credit utilization, monthly income, and loan amount.
 - **Retail Credit Risk Scorecard:** Designed a credit scorecard model and evaluate the risk level of different customers based on their financial behavior.
 - **Feature Engineering:** Created new features, such as lagged values or aggregate metrics, to enhance the model and make it more predictive.
 - **Regulatory Reporting:** Applied Basel II/III frameworks to calculate capital adequacy and perform stress testing on the data using various economic conditions.